 A steep ascent on foot atop the Acropolis marks a journey back in time to the cradle of Western Civilization.
 Here, among the scattered ruins of ancient days, the 2,500-year-old Parthenon, set at the crest of the Acropolis, remains supreme.

 As a matter of conservation, visitors are not allowed inside the monument.
 However, taking in the exterior does not disappoint, with its 46 graceful columns and perch for sweeping city views.

-To better imagine what the interior of the temple was once like, you can see numerous statues and artifacts that were once temple adornments in the nearby Acropolis Museum.
+To better imagine what the interior of the temple was once like, you can see numerous statues and artifacts that were once temple adornments in the nearby Acropolis Museum, one of the best museums in Europe.
 There, too, you’ll see a reproduction of the temple’s missing friezes, including of the so-called Elgin Marbles, which are currently displayed at London’s British Museum, to ongoing controversy.

 4: La Sagrada Família, Barcelona

 The unparalleled achievement and obsession of celebrated Spanish architect Antoni Gaudí, La Sagrada Família in Barcelona is among the most famous landmarks in Europe—not to mention one of the grandest churches to ever grace planet Earth.
 One of a kind and constructed on a larger-than-life scale, the neo-Gothic/Art Nouveau basilica remains a work in progress for more than a century after its construction began in 1882.